s-khoshdast/weather_api/README.md

  5. For any custom language and caching time you can change the parameters in the `config.yaml` file.
  6. Run the multi-containers using `docker compose` with the following command: `docker compose up -d`

+## Usage
+ 1. Language and Cache time are configurable in config.yaml file
+ 2. To Fetch data from the endpoin, just send a query to: `http://localhost:8000/api/weather/{city_name}`
+ 3. For Swagger documentation please visit following link: `http://localhost:8000/swagger`

 ## Understanding the Code

  - **Data Handling and Validation:**